swyxio/jamstack-jumpstart/notes-4hr/00 - Welcome.md

 There are a few things you'll need to get setup for today:

-1. A laptop with the latest version of <https://nodejs.org> installed.
+1. A laptop with the latest version of [Node.js](https://nodejs.org) installed.
-1. A text editor like VS Code
+1. An IDE or text editor like VS Code
 1. A terminal

 ## What to Expect From Today